 Scoliosis is more than a back condition.
 It is a chronic, life-long condition that affects the whole body.
 It can also impact on mental health too.
 It affects me everyday of my life.

 I wanted to highlight this in my video, and also help to raise awareness for scoliosis awareness month.

-If you have scoliosis, please let me know in the comments how it affects your everyday life?
+If you have scoliosis, and/or have had scoliosis surgery, please let me know in the comments how it affects your everyday life?

-I’d love it if you could also give the video a “like” and subscribe to my YouTube channel for more videos on my life with scoliosis. 🙂
+I’d love it if you could also give the video a “like” and subscribe to my YouTube channel for more videos on my living my life with scoliosis. 🙂

 Remember that all cases of scoliosis and experiences with scoliosis surgery and recovery are different.
 These are my own experiences and may differ from that of others.